Skip to footer content

 $vbLabelText $csharpLabel

 IronPDF supports numerous image formats beyond JPEG, including PNG, BMP, GIF, TIFF, and SVG.
 This flexibility means the same image to PDF converter code works regardless of whether you're processing JPG pictures, PNG graphics, or other image files.
-You can convert images from virtually any source.
+You can convert images from virtually any source, including embedded images in HTML or Base64-encoded data.

 How Do I Convert Multiple JPG Files into One PDF Document?

 Batch processing multiple JPG images into a single PDF document is equally straightforward.
-Simply upload all your image paths to the JPG to PDF converter, and it combines them into one PDF file with each image on its own page.
+Simply pass all your image paths to the JPG to PDF converter, and it combines them into one PDF file with each image on its own page.
+This approach works well for creating photo portfolios or document archives.

 using IronPdf;